 I am an anthropologist (PhD, UCL) specialising in the study of media.
-I live in Melbourne (Australia) where I am a Vice-Chancellor’s Senior Research Fellow (2013-2016) at the School of Media and Communication, RMIT University.
+I live in Melbourne (Australia) where I am a Senior Lecturer in Communication at RMIT University.
+Prior to this I was a Vice-Chancellor’s Senior Research Fellow (2013-2016) at RMIT.
 I am also a Fellow of the Digital Anthropology Programme at University College London (UCL).
-Currently I am conducting fieldwork into digital activism and political change in Indonesia.

 Over the years I have worked in various fields (including academia, journalism, teaching and translating) and lived in Spain, Britain, Indonesia, Japan, Germany, Malaysia, Romania, and now Australia.
 Previously I held research fellowships at Cambridge University, Bremen University and the Academy of Art and Design in Karlsruhe and taught at Sheffield Hallam University, the School of Oriental and African Studies (SOAS) in London, Staffordshire University and the National School of Political Science and Administration (SNSPA) in Bucharest.